capitao-red-beard/fluent_python/README.md

 ### 11. Interfaces: From Protocols to ABCs

 - `interfaces_protocols.py` a Python code snippet covering some of the topics of this chapter.

+### 12. Inheritance: For Good or For Worse

+- `inheritance.py` a Python code snippet showing some of the inheritance features of Python.